usfomicshub/usfomicshub.github.io/wiki/markdowns/README_using_Hub_RRA_installs-JO.md

 Load the environment (using qiime2 as an example):

    *loading an environment adds all the programs necessary to run a given analysis-pipeline directly to your path*

       conda activate qiime2-2019.7

+Each environment will have many programs/packages/tools installed.
+To see packages and their versions installed in the loaded environment:

+      conda list

+Sometimes you will want to check the available executable commands in an environment.
+All executables are stored in the same place for each anaconda3 environment so you can easily check.
+Using qiime2-2019.7 as an example:

+      ls -l /shares/omicshub/apps/anaconda3/envs/qiime2-2019.7/bin

+   *This command will list all the executables installed in the qiime2-2019.7 environment.
+Typically these file-names are the commands you can use from programs loaded in the given environment.

 Unloading the environment: